 Stir of Echoes: Neptune Is up to Some Ghostly Shenanigans!

-Hypnosis, a process that can be considered a gateway to the subconscious, is a Neptunian concept in itself, as it taps into the depths of the mind and uncovers hidden layers of one’s consciousness.
-When Tom issues the challenge to be hypnotized, it marks the beginning of his journey into the enigmatic world of Neptune.
+Tom’s journey is a microcosm of what many experience when Neptune becomes active in their charts—uncertainty, but also a deeper connection to the unseen forces that shape our lives.
+It shows us that reality is not as solid as we think, yet in revealing this truth, it also leaves us vulnerable, lost in the currents of the unknown.
+Tom issues the challenge to be hypnotized, it marks the beginning of his journey into the enigmatic world of Neptune.
 During the hypnotic session, his sister-in-law plants a post-hypnotic suggestion, encouraging Tom to become more “open-minded.”
 This suggestion unwittingly unlocks the floodgates to his latent psychic abilities, which, in astrological terms, can be seen as a manifestation of the Neptunian influence.
 As Neptune dissolves boundaries and encourages the exploration of the unknown, Tom’s newfound psychic powers are unleashed in full force.

 The term Hypnosis (from Hypnos, the Greek god of sleep) was coined by the Scottish physician James Braid during the 1840s, coincident with the actual discovery of the planet Neptune.
 The discovery of this gateway into the unconscious, which had such profound ramifications for psychology, psychiatry, medicine, and spiritualism in the centuries which followed, is a fascinating one.
 It is useful to examine certain aspects of the phenomena of hypnosis.
 Sometimes it seems that the Neptune-dominated personality walks about in a state of perpetual semi-hypnosis, terrifyingly suggestible to just about anything passing by.
 Hypnotists generally agree that certain types of people are extremely difficult to hypnotise.
 The psychotic, the drunk, and the drug addict may pose insurmountable problems because hypnotic trance requires a relinquishing of ego control to the hypnotists, and in the three conditions mentioned above, there is no ego left to give away.
 In contrast the hyper rational temperament is equally difficult to hypnotise, although this is due largely to extreme defensiveness rather than lack of suggestibility.
 The Astrological Neptune and the Quest for Redemption